Pavo (constellation): Stars

 Although he depicted Pavo on his chart, Bayer did not assign its stars Bayer designations.
 French explorer and astronomer Nicolas-Louis de Lacaille labelled them Alpha to Omega in 1756, but omitted Psi and Xi, and labelled two pairs of stars close together Mu and Phi Pavonis.
 In 1879, American astronomer Benjamin Gould designated a star Xi Pavonis as he felt its brightness warranted a name, but dropped Chi Pavonis due to its faintness.

 Lying near the constellation's northern border with Telescopium is Alpha Pavonis, the brightest star in Pavo.
-Its proper name — Peacock — is an English translation of the constellation's name.
-It was assigned by the British Her Majesty's Nautical Almanac Office in the late 1930s; the Royal Air Force insisted that all bright stars must have names, the star hitherto having lacked a proper name.
+Its proper name—Peacock—is an English translation of the constellation's name.
+It was assigned by the British HM Nautical Almanac Office in the late 1930s; the Royal Air Force insisted that all bright stars must have names, the star hitherto having lacked a proper name.
 Alpha has an apparent (or visual) magnitude of 1.91 and spectral type B2IV.
 It is a spectroscopic binary system, one estimate placing the distance between the pair of stars as 0.21 astronomical units (AU), or half the distance between Mercury and the Sun.
 The two stars rotate around each other in a mere 11 days and 18 hours.
 The star system is located around 180 light years away from Earth.

 With an apparent magnitude of 3.43, Beta Pavonis is the second-brightest star in the constellation.
 A white giant of spectral class A7III, it is an aging star that has used up the hydrogen fuel at its core and has expanded and cooled after moving off the main sequence.
 It lies 135 light years away from the Solar System.

 Lying a few degrees west of Beta is Delta Pavonis, a nearby Sun-like but more evolved star; this is a yellow subgiant of spectral type G8IV and apparent magnitude 3.56 that is only 19.9 light years distant from Earth.
 East of Beta and at the constellation's eastern border with Indus is Gamma Pavonis, a fainter, solar-type star 30 light years from Earth with a magnitude of 4.22 and stellar class F9V.
 Other nearby stars in Pavo are much fainter: SCR 1845-6357 (the nearest star in Pavo) is a binary system with an apparent magnitude of 17.4 consisting of a red dwarf and brown dwarf companion lying around 12.6 light years distant, while Gliese 693 is a red dwarf of magnitude 10.78 lying 19 light years away.